Ebbbb/SCTableView/README.md

 # SCTableView
-  This is an encapsulation for UITableView. it hide the cellRegiter, datasource and delegate method, <br>
-  just expose and gather those key method.
-And there is one more thing, you doesn't need to import <br>
+  This is an encapsulation for UITableView. it hide the cellRegiter, datasource and delegate method, just expose and gather those key method.
-  "xxxCell" any more.
 ####Who is behind SCTableView
   just a e-mail address: 894054389@qq.com.
 ####Usage
-  download a copy of code, then you will see.
+  The TableView's usage is simple, one method for initialization, one method for cell choice(this method must use before datasource method), one method for cell response, one method for datasource and section header and section footer, one method for cell edit.if you you are gonging to create UITableViewCell, youneed to import the category "UITableViewCell+BaseConfiguration.h" of UITableViewCell and confirm the interface "SCBaseTableCellInterFace", then immplement relate method.
 #####Version History
   - March 2016: version 1.0